Median – Tutorial, Calculations & Examples

 0 Reviews

-The median is an average of a set of numerical data.
-As opposed to mean or mode averages, this type of average is calculated by working out where the middle of a set of data is, also known as the midpoint.1
+The median is an essential concept in statistics and represents a type of measure of central tendency of a set of numerical data.
+Unlike the mean or mode averages, this type of average is calculated by working out where the middle of a set of data is, also known as the midpoint.
+This article provides a thorough understanding of the median and its central tendency of skewed distributions by demonstrating its calculations and significance in statistical analysis.

 Median – In a Nutshell